scriptotek/ar-project/_posts/2019-17-01-prototype.md

 ![The three different AR anchor images](https://scriptotek.github.io/ar-project/assets/AR_lighthouses.png "The three different AR anchor images")

-This way the prototype can separate the different target images (by color) and know which location it is at, and users see a common recognizabe theme.
+This way the prototype can separate the different target images (by color) and know which location it is at, and users see a common recognizabe theme. *Update: We realized later that Wikitude renders target images in greyscale, so we had to change the AR Light Houses' appearance.
+To read more about this, see [The finalized app](https://scriptotek.github.io/ar-project/finalized-app/).*

 Below we see the prototype reacting to the red AR lighthouse image:

 ![Testing of wayfinding inside the library](https://scriptotek.github.io/ar-project/assets/wayfinding_image_test.png "Testing of wayfinding inside the library")